Weather Underground midday recap for Monday, September 23, 2013.

-Temperatures in the Lower 48 states Wednesday have ranged from a morning low of 12 degrees at West Yellowstone, Mont. to a high of 92 degrees at Edinburg, Texas
+Temperatures in the Lower 48 states Monday have ranged from a morning low of 23 degrees at Mt.
+Washington, N.H. to a midday high of 93 degrees at El Centro, Calif.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.